lsaffel/linkedlistoperations/README.md

 &nbsp; &emsp; data into head_ptr linked list at the index 'index'

 isEmpty(head_ptr) - returns True or False if the linked list is empty or not
+indexOf(element) - takes an element as an argument, and returns that element's index
+&emsp; in the linked list.
+If the element is not found in the linked list, return -1.